Arthur Caplan of the School of Medicine comments on a Nevada case involving payment to cardiologists by a small heart-device company.

 Perelman School of Medicine

-Arthur Caplan of the School of Medicine comments on how health-problems are reported and solved.
+Gerard Schellenberg of the School of Medicine comments on his study of Alzheimer’s.

 Researchers at the University of Pennsylvania School of Medicine may have found a way to turn an adaptive cellular response into a liability for cancer cells.
 When normal cells are starved for food, they chew up existing proteins and membranes to stay alive.
 Cancer cells have corrupted that process, called autophagy, using it to survive when they run out of nutrients and to evade death after damage from chemotherapy and other sources.

 Each year, more than 100,000 patients in the U.S. undergo implantation of a new implantable cardioverter defibrillator (ICD) for heart rhythm abnormalities.
 This number constitutes a 20-fold increase over the last 15 years.
 Current medical guidelines advocate discussion of end of life care of these medical devices, including deactivation, but many patients may not understand their options.

 Arthur Caplan of the School of Medicine contributes his perspective on Arizona’s strategies to balance its budget.